Table of Contents

 Run Azure Functions Locally Visual Studio Code

-Like you are running your Azure Functions Locally using the Visual Studio IDE, the same way, you can also run your Azure functions using Visual Studio Code.
+You are running your Azure Functions Locally using the Visual Studio IDE, the same way you can run your Azure functions using Visual Studio Code.

 I have created an Azure function in Visual Studio Code.
 Below is my Azure function code